qrichert/goji/docs/StyleGuide.md

   When the screen gets tighter, the blocks are displayed in column.
   You can add several modifiers to it:
     - **`.reverse-on-squeeze`**: Invert the order of the elements in columns mode
     - **`.image`**: To be applied to the children.
-Gives the contained image(s) a max width of 250px and centers it horizontally when in column mode
+Gives the contained image(s) a max width of 400px and centers it horizontally when in column mode.
+You may consider using `figure` and `figcaption` instead of a regular `div` parent when displaying an image.
 - **`.video`**: Perfect for welcoming a `.video-wrapper > iframe`

 Buttons